 4. Delicious Polish Cuisine

 Gone are the days of a late-night kebab or McDonald’s stop after a boozy night out.
 When you visit Krakow, you will soon find that the 24-hour pierogi shops reign supreme!
-This was a definite highlight for me — I grew up eating this regional cuisine, but homemade pierogi is generally reserved only for holidays in the Turansky home.
+This was a definite highlight for me — pierogi are absolutely delicious and incredibly hearty.

 The sheer quantity of pierogi shops throughout Krakow was heavenly and be sure not to pass up any opportunity to eat these potato and cheese-filled delights!
 It’s also worth checking out one of the many milk bars in Krakow which are cafeteria-style restaurants with local food options.